alecmuffett/they-search-for-you/old-searches.md

 # Trite Expressions

+* privacy by design
+* safety by design
+* secure by design
+* security by design
 * should be illegal online
 * surveillance capitalism
 * what is illegal offline
 * wild west

 # Intelligence Agencies, and related terms